simp/simp-doc/docs/getting_started_guide/Installation_Guide/SIMP_Server_Installation.rst

   - ``simp config``  generates a log file containing details of the configuration selected and actions taken.
-  - For more details about the installation variables set by ``simp config`` and the corresponding actions, see :ref:`Initial_Configuration`.
+  - For more details about the installation variables set by ``simp config`` and the corresponding actions, see :ref:`gsg-advanced-configuration`.
   - For a list of additional options, type ``simp help config``.

     - ``simp config --dry-run`` will run through all of the ``simp config``